Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: : An Agentic RL Benchmark

 We select six tasks to cover distinct capability types, reward structures, and decision horizons.
 GSM8K \citep{cobbe2021gsm8k} targets mathematical reasoning under a deterministic answer checker.
 HumanEval \citep{chen2021humaneval} targets code generation under rule-based unit tests.
 AlpacaEval 2.0 \citep{dubois2024alpacaeval} represents a static judge-based setting in which reward is not directly hand-coded.
 ALFWorld \citep{shridhar2020alfworld} and WebShop \citep{yao2022webshop} represent interactive long-horizon tasks with stateful environments.
 Our DeepSearchQA task is built on the \texttt{google/deepsearchqa} dataset \citep{deepsearchqa2026}, but uses a custom ReAct-style \citep{yao2023react} search-and-judge evaluator to fit the unified benchmark interface.

 This benchmark set is intentionally compact.
 Rather than maximizing task count, we construct a small matrix in which each task contributes a distinct structural requirement: GSM8K and HumanEval anchor static rule-based post-training, AlpacaEval adds a non-programmable judge while remaining single-turn, ALFWorld and WebShop introduce stateful interaction under sparse and dense rewards, and DeepSearchQA adds tool use and external search.
-Together, the suite makes the transition from useful fine-tuning workflows to functioning agentic RL systems explicit.

-We additionally summarize benchmark structure using four manually defined dimensions: capability breadth, interaction intensity, reward complexity, and decision horizon.
-These scores are intended only to summarize benchmark structure and should not be interpreted as precise measurements.
-A four-dimensional structural coverage visualization, together with the scoring rubric and exact task assignments, is provided in Appendix~\ref{app:radar_rubric}.
+The intended use is therefore diagnostic rather than encyclopedic: the suite probes whether static post-training competence transfers to the online loop required by agentic RL systems.
+A four-dimensional structural-coverage visualization (capability breadth, interaction intensity, reward complexity, decision horizon) with the scoring rubric and task assignments is provided in Appendix~\ref{app:radar_rubric}.